The Accountancy Licensing Library

 • an audit or other engagement performed in accordance with the Generally Accepted Government Auditing Standards (GAGAS);

-• an engagement performed in accordance with the standards of the Public Company Accounting Oversight Board (PCAOB);
+• an engagement performed in accordance with the standards of the PCAOB;

 • a "Compilation" meaning the provision of a service performed in accordance with Statements on Standards for Accounting and Review Services (SSARS) that presents in the form of financial statements information that is the representation of management or owners without undertaking to express any assurance on the statements.

-for a client having its headquarters in Minnesota and may use the title "CPA" or "CPA firm" without a permit issued under this section only if:
+for a client having its headquarters in Minnesota and may use the title "CPA" or "CPA firm" without a permit issued under Minn.
+Stat. § 326A.05 only if:

 • as a condition to the renewal of the firm's permit issued by the other state, that state requires a peer review which contains the requirements equivalent to the peer review requirements listed below; and